 You can get registered by your hotel, at the migration police, via a mail from your host to the migration police or online.
 You can no longer register at the post offices.

-You can get registered by a hotel or hostel.
-The problem is that many do not know what you are talking about when you say registration.
-In that case, you will have to do it yourself, or ask that they send this form to the migration police.
+You can get registered by your hotel or hostel.
+These days, most know about the rule and can help you with registration.
+In case they still don’t know what registration is, you will have to do it yourself, or ask that they send this form to the migration police.
 E-mail: [email protected].

 Migration Police – registration at their office